ndbroadbent/turbo-sprockets-rails3/README.md

 [![Build Status](https://secure.travis-ci.org/ndbroadbent/turbo-sprockets-rails3.png)](http://travis-ci.org/ndbroadbent/turbo-sprockets-rails3)

-* Speeds up the Rails 3 asset pipeline by only recompiling changed assets, based on a hash of their source files
+* Speeds up your Rails 3 `rake assets:precompile` by only recompiling changed assets, based on a hash of their source files
-* Generates both non-fingerprinted and fingerprinted assets from a single compile
+* Only compiles once to generate both fingerprinted and non-fingerprinted assets

 This is a backport of the work I've done for Rails 4.0.0, released as a gem for Rails 3.2.x.
 (See [sprockets-rails #21](https://github.com/rails/sprockets-rails/pull/21) and [sprockets #367](https://github.com/sstephenson/sprockets/pull/367) for the Rails 4 pull requests.)